EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 tools for EGI FedCloud.
 Most of the functionalities can be called directly from Python code without side effects.

-An example of the code using fedcloud client is available on [GitHub](https://github.com/tdviet/fedcloudclient/blob/master/examples/demo.py).
+An usage example is available on [GitHub](https://github.com/tdviet/fedcloudclient/blob/master/examples/demo.py).
 Just copy/download the code, add your access token and execute `python demo.py` to see how it works.